 Be sure to read the document very carefully and make sure you understand the task given to you.
 Consider your intended audience: there's a difference between writing a letter and a newspaper article.
 Think about what you should say in your introduction, the different points you want to make, and how to draw everything together into a conclusion.
 It can help to make an outline before you begin writing.

 A good writer is a good reader.
 Reading regularly is an excellent way to improve your knowledge of French structure, grammar, and vocabulary.
-Read opinion pieces, essays, newspaper articles, and the like to see the types of connecting and transitional phrases that are commonly used.
-Then try writing a short opinion piece and posting it on an online forum such as Lang-8 to request comments and corrections from native French speakers.
+Read opinion pieces, essays and newspaper articles to see the types of connecting and transitional phrases that are commonly used.
+Try writing a short opinion piece and posting it on an online forum such as Hi-Native to request comments and corrections from native French speakers.

 25 minutes / 25 points